iterabloom/talkasaurus.rex.flask/markdown_documents/large_tasks.md

 - plans to handle interruptions (when people talk over each other or cut each other off mid-sentence)
 [//]: # (TODO: add detail and improve)

+- Microservices or different modules: would likely be necessary in the future
+[//]: # (TODO: add detail and improve)

 - detail DevOpsBot, which should make bold plans for the development trajectory, while preserving human checkpoints, adjustments, suggestions, and changes
 [//]: # (TODO: add detail and improve)